-Olympic gold medallist, ambassador, UNESCO mission chief, private secretary to Maulana Azad, associate of Nehru and Gandhi - M. N. Masud rose from adversity to accomplish all this and more.
+Olympic gold medallist, ambassador, UNESCO mission chief, private secretary to Maulana Azad, associate of Nehru -- M. N. Masud rose from adversity to accomplish all this and more.

 We interviewed Masud at his home in New Delhi, and asked him to trace his career in India, and relate some of the memorable events.
 We were struck by the fact that few, if any, distinguished sportsmen in India have risen to the heights of public service achieved by Masud.